oldwatchlover/Rendering-Plant/Documentation/RP-INPUT-FORMAT.md

 Upon processing this command, the current MODEL and VIEW matrices, as well as the current material and render state are bound to this object.

+The optional per-triangle material index, references the array of materials bound to the object.

 #### Notes